 During the review cycle, both employees and managers have important roles to play.
 Employees should work towards achieving their goals and seek feedback from their managers throughout the year.
 Managers should provide ongoing coaching and support to help employees achieve their goals, while also documenting their progress in order to provide a comprehensive review at the end of the cycle.

-An effective review cycle can help organizations to align employee performance with organizational goals, identify areas for improvement and development, reward high performers, and make informed decisions about promotions or terminations.
+An effective review cycle can help organisations to align employee performance with organisational goals, identify areas for improvement and development, reward high performers, and make informed decisions about promotions or terminations.

-Training needs identification is a process in which an organization determines the knowledge, skills or abilities that its employees need to acquire to improve their performance and meet organizational goals.
+Training needs identification is a process in which an organisation determines the knowledge, skills or abilities that its employees need to acquire to improve their performance and meet organisational goals.

 The process starts with identifying gaps in employee knowledge or skills, followed by developing and implementing training programs to address those gaps.